dprojects/Woodworking/README.md

 # Translations

-Translations are managed externaly at [github.com/dprojects/Woodworking-translations](https://github.com/dprojects/Woodworking-translations) repository and are created only for stable versions.
-This approach allows translations community to work without time presure, independed from master branch development, beacuse code of stable releases will not be changed.
+Translations are available at [github.com/dprojects/Woodworking-translations](https://github.com/dprojects/Woodworking-translations) repository and are created only for stable versions.
+This approach allows the translator community to work without time pressure and independently of the development of the main branch, because the code of stable releases will not be changed.

 ### 0.21 stable